eyeC-Beyond-Defense-Absolute-Visibility/SENTINEL-TRACE__Incident_Response_and_Threat_Hunting__Blue-Team/README.md

----

-## 🛰️ Sentinel Trace v2.0 — Correlation & Context (Work in Progress)
+## 🛰️ Sentinel Trace v2.0 — Correlation & Context: Exploring Reverse Shell (Work in Progress)

 **The Goal:** Moving from isolated signals to **behavioral chains**.
 Instead of just seeing a process, we link it to network activity and MITRE ATT&CK techniques.